How Does The pH Of Drinking Water Affect Your Health?

 For acidic pH levels, Culligan recommends acid neutralizing filters.
 They will balance acidic water before it enters your home.

 A water softening system can treat alkaline water.

 Save money on plumbing repairs and eliminate adverse effects on your home and health.
-Just contact your local Culligan Man today.
-He’s trained and equipped to test your water for contaminants and a pH imbalance.
-And he’ll ensure you’re equipped with a perfect Culligan solution.
+Just contact your local Culligan Water expert today.
+He's trained and equipped to test your water for contaminants and a pH imbalance.
+And he'll ensure you're equipped with a perfect Culligan solution.